jsafrane/scratch/storage-tests.md

 In order to run these tests, we need:
 * **Prepare a container image with mount utilities for NFS, Gluster, iSCSI, Ceph RBD and CephFS**.
 There is proof-of-concept in [jsafrane/mounter-daemonset repo](https://github.com/jsafrane/mounter-daemonset).
 It will end up in `test/images/volume-tester/mount`.
 Kubelet already has a way howto run these mount utilities in containers instead on host, see below.

 * **Add new option `--deploy-storage-utilities` parameters to `test/e2e.go`**.
 This will cause E2E test to install a DaemonSet with the aforementioned container on all nodes in`SynchronizedBeforeSuite`.
-All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFSvolum (assuming they have correct kernel modules available).
+All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFS volumes.

-* Create a new job`
+* Create a new job `pull-kubernetes-gce-volumes` that:
-The new job should:
+	* Install Ubuntu cluster (to get all necessary kernel modu The new job should:
 * Install Ubuntu cluster with `MOUNT_CONTAINERS`
 	  * ->